cloud-native-singapore/kubernetes-workshop/README.md

 docker build -t hello-node:v1 -f part2/Dockerfile part2/
 ```

-If these steps succeeded, we can not see our hello-node image:
+If these steps succeeded, we can now see our `hello-node` image:
 ```
 docker images | grep node
 ```